RIT-EVT/RIT-EVT.github.io/UpdatePhotos.md

 Repeat the editing of all of the slides.
 	This should be the members that need to be accesible to the public aka officers and sponsorship

+once the edits are done push them to orgin on github desktop.
+This will make the changes to your forked repo.

+then go back online to github and create a pull request here: https://github.com/RIT-EVT/RIT-EVT.github.io

+merge your changes to develop

+after this the Firmware team will approve your changes and there will be an auto code checker.
+Later after that the live website will be updated